 I began the Masculine Epic in 2015.
 I was 27 years old at the time and, Homer enthusiast that I am and always have been, decided on a title that alluded to epic poetry and deeds.
 Like the heroes beneath the walls of Troy, the challenge in life was to accomplish feats that would make your name live in the memories of the countless generations yet to be.
 This quest for “kleos” – undying glory, everlasting renown, was and still is at the heart of masculine identity, which is how the blog got its name.

 The word “hero” originally meant “he who is worthy.”
 Those who are worthy will take the spoils.
 So be worthy.
+That means not only acting with skill and determination, but under the guidance of the virtues, such as wisdom, justice, temperance, and courage.
+To quote Sallust:

-The title was meant to provoke you into thinking better thoughts and, therefore, doing better things.
+This blog’s title was meant to provoke you into thinking better thoughts and, therefore, doing better things.
 That’s still what I aim to do here, although the content has changed as the blog has matured.

 Call me your tutor, your advertising man, and your bard.